GuruMaps/iOSManual/02-features.md

 **Note**: There is also an option to import multiple folders from a single KML file separately or merge them into one collection available:

-* Keep several collections,
+* Keep several collections
-* Save to one collection.
+* Save to one collection

 <img src="/assets/import_several_collections.png" width="375" height="312" />

 ## Exporting Geodata {#exporting}

-> Galileo allows you to export any of you routing geodata \(bookmarks, tracks or whole collections\) to KML/GPX files in several ways.
+Galileo allows you to export any of you routing geodata \(bookmarks, tracks or whole collections\) to KML/GPX files in several ways.

 #### Save to Files